Quotes from Lee Iacocca about U.S. leadership, borrowing money and Henry Ford

 * “If a guy is over 25% jerk, he’s in trouble.
 And Henry was 95%.”

-- A 2001 Time magazine interview on Henry Ford II, who fired him in 1978 after 32 years with Ford Motor Co (F.N).
+- A 2001 Time magazine interview on Henry Ford II, who fired him in 1978 after 32 years with Ford Motor Co.
 In his autobiography, Iacocca described Ford, head of the car company and the family dynasty, as cruel, crude and paranoid.

 * “A fiasco.”